kailashmannem/kitty-assistant/README.md

 ✅ AI-powered response system (Gemini)

-✅ Sleep and wake-up behavior based on mouse interaction
+✅ Sleep and wake-up behavior based on mouse interaction.

-✅ Portable desktop experience with no setup required
+✅ Portable desktop experience with no setup required.

 ## 📦 Installation & Deployment
 - We use PyInstaller to bundle all dependencies into a standalone .exe.